ken-rolex/culinaryAI/README.md

 - **Recipe Generation**: Enter ingredients manually or upload a photo to get recipe suggestions.
 - **Health Meter**: Calculate your BMI and get a personalized diet and health plan based on your age, weight, height, and an optional photo.
-- **Diet Chat Assistant**: Chat with an AI assistant to customize your diet plan in real-time.
+- **Diet Chat Assistant**: Chat with an AI assistant (Health Coach) to customize your diet plan in real-time.
+- **Chef Chat Assistant**: Chat with an AI Chef about recipes, techniques, and more.
+- **Voice Assistant**: Talk to the Health Coach or AI Chef using voice commands.
 - **Daily Planner**: Organize your meals, exercises, and notes in a drag-and-drop daily schedule.
 Includes exercise recommendations based on your preferences.

 ## Getting Started